 I have been skeptical of Disney’s acquisition of Star Wars ever since they jettisoned the EU and hired JJ Abrams as director for the first installment.
 I discussed this, and my overall problems with the sequel trilogy’s trajectory in an earlier blog post.
 But, I’m sorry, now that we’ve seen the final installment, I must reiterate the point again.
 This entire undertaking was a mess.
-It was a complete, total, unmitigated disaster of bad planning justified by the arrogance that the public would swallow anything with the “Star Wars” name on it.
+It was a complete, total, unmitigated disaster of bad planning justified by the arrogant assumption that the public would swallow anything with the “Star Wars” name on it.
 In a financial sense, they were right, as each film made bank at the box office.
 (Though they’ve been on a downward trend.)
-But in the process it ruined most if not all of the goodwill the brand once had, alienated longtime fans and each film is a bevy of serious flaws in their storytelling which will not hold up well to repeat viewings.
-(Some of the people in my life who used to be die-hard JJ and Disney SW apologists recently admitted to me as much as well.)
+But in the process it ruined most if not all of the goodwill the brand once had, alienated longtime fans and each film has a bevy of serious flaws in their storytelling which will not hold up well to repeat viewings.
+(Some of the people in my life who used to be die-hard JJ and Disney Star Wars apologists recently admitted to me as much as well.)

-What’s frustrating for me is that I was one of the rare people who either saw this coming from the beginning or had the courage to say it out loud and yet, not only does no one admit I called it, but even at the end, a large amount of people don’t seem to get what the problem was.
+What’s frustrating for me is that I was one of the rare people who either saw this coming from the beginning, or had the courage to say it out loud at the time.
+And yet, not only does no one admit I called it, but even at the end, a large amount of people don’t seem to get what the problem was.
 No, it wasn’t The Last Jedi that killed Star Wars nor was it solely (real or perceived) feminine pandering with Rey’s many abilities (although those certainly didn’t help.)
 No, this make-believe “Abrams Cut” is not magically going to fix the trilogy in the eleventh hour after an abysmal first two acts.
 The problem with the “Disney Trilogy” was in its very foundation with The Force Awakens, the movie (many of) you all said was so amazing when it came out.
 The movie you all told me was a masterpiece, and any issues I had would be “sorted out in the next film.”
-I said it then and I’ll repeat it now, but the exact logical conclusion of this cinematic travesty were telegraphed to any prescient viewer from 2015.
+I said it then and I’ll repeat it now, but the exact logical conclusion of this cinematic travesty was telegraphed to any prescient viewer from 2015.
 You were either in denial or weren’t paying enough attention.

-I don’t make this post just to say “I told you so,” and I imagine this particular essay is going to rub many people the wrong way.
+I didn’t make this post just to say “I told you so,” and I imagine this particular essay is going to rub many readers the wrong way.
 But I don’t care; the fact of the matter is that we need to stop this kind of irresponsible film-making from ever happening again.
 And that means calling out this abomination of cinema for what it is, as well as laying the blame where it belongs.
 Rian Johnson may be a bad writer and a lousy creative for attacking both critics and speculative fans personally on social media but he’s a symptom of a far larger problem.
-The blame lays with squarely with JJ Abrams’ sacrilegious approach to storytelling, as well as Kathleen Kennedy for hiring him (among her other blunders–look at how haphazard the production of each Disney film has been.)
-We could go even further up the chain of command and point fingers at Bob Iger for not respecting George Lucas’ wishes when it counted (by throwing out his story ideas) yet doing so when it was a hindrance (keeping Kennedy in power.)
+The blame lays squarely with JJ Abrams’ sacrilegious approach to storytelling, as well as Kathleen Kennedy for hiring him (among her other blunders–look at how haphazard the production of each Disney film has been.)
+We could go even further up the chain of command and point fingers at Bob Iger for not respecting George Lucas’ wishes when it counted by throwing out his story ideas, yet doing so when it was a hindrance (IE keeping Kennedy in power.)
 But the point is Hollywood needs to stop putting all its eggs in this remake-established-property basket and take a chance on a new up and comer like George Lucas was who has a great idea.
 That, and audiences need to get over their sick loyalty to branding and stop making excuses for poor storytelling.
-Saying “oh they’ll fix it in the next movie” was never an acceptable answer before, stop giving these people your hard earned money when they openly insult with half-finished, ill-conceived crap!
+Saying “oh they’ll fix it in the next movie” was never an acceptable answer before, stop giving these people your hard earned money when they openly insult us with half-finished, ill-conceived crap.

 The problems with the Disney Trilogy’s stories, characterization, cinematography and production nightmares have been extensively covered in far more detail than I have the patience to reiterate here.
 I suggest Mauler, Midnight’s Edge, Worldclass Bullshitters, Anomaly Inc and a hundred others for further research into this topic if you’re interesting in what went wrong and why many fans are displeased.
 (Recently, even Jenny Nicholson, previously one of the Disney Trilogy’s biggest defenders was pushed to her limits and bashed the latest film.)
 I strongly believe books will be written about this unprecedented fiasco that will then be studied endlessly in film schools for generations to come.